-Additional Training Requirements for Single Purchase Limit above \$3,500
+Additional Training Requirements for Single Purchase Limit above \$10,000

-Single purchase limits above the standard \$3,500 threshold is limited to warranted contracting officers.
-In addition to the basic training requirements, cardholders requesting single purchase limits above the \$3,500 threshold shall satisfy all contracting officer warrant requirements as outlined in Commerce Acquisition Manual 1301.6 and obtain a contracting officer's warrant issued by the Operating Unit Head of Contracting Office.
-Agency program coordinators and approving officials managing cardholder accounts with single purchase limits above the \$3,500 threshold shall meet all contracting officer training requirements outlined in CAM 1301.6 but are not required to obtain a contracting officer's warrant.
+Single purchase limits above the standard \$10,000 threshold are limited to warranted contracting officers.
+In addition to the basic training requirements, cardholders requesting single purchase limits above a \$10,000 threshold shall satisfy all contracting officer warrant requirements as outlined in [Commerce Acquisition Manual 1301.6 Contracting Certification and Warrant Program](#) and obtain a contracting officer's warrant issued by the Operating Unit Head of Contracting Office.
+Agency program coordinators and approving officials managing cardholder accounts with single purchase limits above the \$10,000 threshold shall meet all contracting officer training requirements outlined in CAM 1301.6 but are not required to obtain a contracting officer's warrant.